Measuring the Sun and Moon

 As you can see, this second method can be rather difficult to put together the first few times, so I would strongly recommend practicing to work the kinks out while you have watches and cell phones to compare your handiwork to.

-Now you have multiple tools at your disposal for telling time, and the ability to make use of them.
+Now you have multiple tools at your disposal to tell the time without a clock, and the ability to make use of these tools.
 Practice your methods of choice, and be ready for a world without electrical clocks!